 Minibus taxis operate in Zambian towns and cities and are normally the cheapest and fastest mode of transport.
 They don’t have set timetables, but typically run along set routes; the price depends on the distance travelled.

-Travelling in a minibus taxi may take some getting used to for the inexperienced expat; drivers can be erratic and drive at fast speeds to get to their destination quickly, and these taxis are often overcrowded, making for a sometimes uncomfortable journey squashed between fellow passengers.
+For the inexperienced expat, travelling in a minibus taxi may take some getting used to.
+Drivers can be erratic and drive at fast speeds to get to their destination quickly, and these taxis are often overcrowded, making for a sometimes uncomfortable journey squashed between fellow passengers.

 Trains